-On December 12, 2023, the Caring Society filed a noncompliance motion with the Canadian Human Rights Tribunal (the Tribunal) regarding Canada's chronic and wilful failure to adhere to the Tribunal's orders on Jordan's Principle.
+On December 12, 2023, the Caring Society filed a noncompliance motion with the Canadian Human Rights Tribunal (the Tribunal) regarding the Government of Canada's chronic and wilful failure to adhere to the Tribunal's orders on Jordan's Principle.
 Canada opposes the Caring Society's motion, and the Assembly of First Nations (AFN) opposes most of the Caring Society's requested orders.
 As interested parties, the Chiefs of Ontario (COO) and Nishnawbe Aski Nation (NAN) are not taking a position on the motion.
 The Canadian Human Rights Commission (the Commission) broadly supports the motion.
+On July 2, the Tribunal granted the First Nations Leadership Council (FNLC) Interested Party status, and the FNLC filed its factum on July 15 with general support for the Caring Society's non-compliance motion.